se-edu/guides/tutorials/javaInstallationMac.md

 This guide provides detailed steps to install Java JDK-FX 17.0.11.fx-zulu on macOS using SDKMAN.

+SDKMAN is a tool that simplifies the process of installing, switching between, and managing multiple versions of software development kits on Unix-based systems.
+It's particularly useful for Java developers as it allows easy installation and management of different Java versions.

 ## Installation Steps

 ### Step 1: Install SDKMAN